Illumination The Conception Of API Testing And Proper Way To Use It

 API testing is a form of software test which analyzes an API to ensure it meets its expected functionality, security, and reliability.
 These testing can be performed directly on the API, or as part of integration testing.
 An API is middleware software that allows two programs to communicate with one another.
 This code specifies how an application requests services from other applications or the operating system (OS).

 Three layers are common for applications: a data layer; a service layer — called the API Layer — and a presentation level — which is the user interface (UUI).
 The API layer contains the business logic of an application.
 This is the guideline for how users interact with the apps’ functions, services and data.
 API Tester is about analyzing both the business logic and the security of the app and the data responses.
 A typical API test involves making requests to API endpoints and then comparing the results with what was expected.
-API testing is often automated and used developers and quality assurance (QA), as well as other teams to test continuous practices.
+API testing is often automated and used by developers and quality assurance (QA), as well as other teams to test continuous practices.

 API Tester Ensuring